Ilya-koala/ilya-koala/README.md

 # Hello, I'm Koala Ilya

 ---
-## A bit of biography

-### At the age of 12, he began to get involved in programming.
-In the first year I learned the basics of python.
-After this stage, I began to get involved in web programming.
-After several months, I realized that Data Science is closer to my soul.
-At the moment, I am studying this particular area.
+### I am interested in the development of tg-bots and the field of Data Science
+### But now im noob in these two areas
+### Welcome to my gihub account!
 ---

 ### My Skills and Tools